 The talent tour for the Baltic Sea Philharmonic will be held in two rounds – first round (individual pre-audition) and second round (audition as a joint rehearsal with the orchestra).
-Please note that the Talent Days in Helsinki, St. Petersburg and Berlin will be first-round auditions only.
-However, all applicants are invited to visit the orchestra dress rehearsals the day before the audition.

 The repertoire for the first round is a solo piece of your own choice of 5 to 10 minutes.
 We don’t provide a pianist, but accompanied pieces or movements of the concertos can be performed solo.

 The repertoire for the second round (joint rehearsal) is:

 - Kristjan Järvi: Aurora for violin and orchestra

 - Arvo Pärt: Fratres for violin, percussion and string orchestra